Other names: Darier-White disease; keratosis follicularis

 Abnormal gene: calcium transporter gene ATP2A2

-Learn more about FIRST's Regional Support Network - connecting affected individuals and families with each other. or calling the FIRST office at 800.545.3286.
+Learn more about FIRST's Regional Support Network - connecting affected individuals and families with each other.
+Or call the FIRST office at 800.545.3286.

 This information is provided as a service to patients and parents of patients who have ichthyosis.
 It is not intended to supplement appropriate medical care, but instead to complement that care with guidance in practical issues facing patients and parents.
 Neither FIRST, its Board of Directors, Medical & Scientific Advisory Board, Board of Medical Editors nor Foundation staff and officials endorse any treatments or products reported here.
 All issues pertaining to the care of patients with ichthyosis should be discussed with a dermatologist experienced in the treatment of their skin disorder.